Mohamed Al-Fayed: Rowland and later business career

+Fayed joined the board of the mining conglomerate Lonrho in 1975 and resigned in May 1976, selling his shares to Kuwaiti investors as the Department of Trade and Industry began investigating the company.

-In 1998 Rowland, who died that year, accused Fayed of stealing papers and jewels from his Harrods safe deposit box.
+In 1998, Rowland, who died that year, accused Fayed of stealing papers and jewels from his Harrods safe deposit box.
 Fayed was arrested, along with the director of Harrods security, John MacNamara, and four other employees, but the charges were dropped.
 Sensitive documents were stolen, along with jewellery, rare stamps and a gold cigarette case, among other items.
 Fayed settled the dispute with a payment to Rowland's widow; he also sued the Metropolitan Police for false arrest in 2002, but lost the case.
-In 1994 House of Fraser went public, but Fayed retained ownership of Harrods.
+In 1994, House of Fraser went public, but Fayed retained ownership of Harrods.
 He unsuccessfully applied for British citizenship twice, in 1994 and 1999.
 It has been suggested that his feud with Rowland contributed to the first refusal.

-In 1996 Al-Fayed bought the rights to the historic British humorous magazine Punch, and it was relaunched later that year, at a cost of £3 million, under new editor Peter McKay.
+In 1996, Al-Fayed bought the rights to the historic British humorous magazine Punch, and it was relaunched later that year, at a cost of £3 million, under new editor Peter McKay.
 Punch had previously been published from 1841 to 1992.
 The relaunch was not successful, with Punch failing to match its satirical competitor, Private Eye.
 Punch folded for a second time in 2002.

-In January 1997 Al-Fayed established a new political organisation, The People's Trust, to promote a crusade against a "culture of violence".
+In January 1997, Al-Fayed established a new political organisation, The People's Trust, to promote a crusade against a "culture of violence".
 The establishment of The People's Trust followed Al-Fayed's support for anti-abortion candidates and the Christian Democrat, the newspaper of the Movement for Christian Democracy.
 The People's Trust planned to write to all candidates in the 1997 United Kingdom general election in order to identify a group of MPs who put "their consciences, their constituents and their country at the heart of their politics, rather than their party" The People's Trust was dissolved in September 1998 after failing to file its accounts.

 After Vanity Fair published Maureen Orth's article "Holy War at Harrods", Al-Fayed sued the American magazine for libel in September 1995 but withdrew his suit in 1997.
 Al-Fayed invited Tom Bower to write his biography in 1996.
 Bower's biography, Fayed: The Unauthorized Biography was published in 1998.
 Al-Fayed announced his intention to sue, but withdrew his suit.
 Orth and Bower were both attempted victims of entrapment by Al-Fayed, with Al-Fayed's staff offering allegedly stolen documents to the writers.